My Shortlist

 SHERWOOD HEIGHTS SCHOOL

-"We place a large emphasis planning student experiences for students that help create real world ties to curriculum expectations.
+"We place a large emphasis on planning student experiences that help create real world ties to curriculum expectations.
 For example a unit in science is not simply concluded with a test regurgitates concepts from a textbook.
 More often than not, there is a project that asks students to use what they learned to solve a real world issue or there is a guest speaker who shares how they use this scientific knowledge to contribute to society."

 What improvements or changes has your school made recently?